nasa-gibs/worldview/doc/developing.md

 `npm install`: Installs JavaScript and Python dependencies.

 `npm run build`: Runs all build scripts and generates built versions of the app.
 You can also build specific assets with `npm run build:css`, `npm run build:js`, `npm run build:tests` and `npm run build:config` (compiles configuration files).
+If you're using a custom options repo, you can pass in a subdirectory name to the build command with `npm run build -- subdirectory_name` or the build config command with `npm run build:config -- subdirectory_name`.

 `npm start`: Starts the app for local development.
 More specifically, starts a web server that serves the contents of the `/web` directory.